vsch/gcode-navigator/README.md

 When a single parameter cannot be accurately represented by a single value then the calibration procedure should be performed under various conditions and optimized for a range of another parameter on which it depends.
-The value of this parameter can be interpolated based on current printing conditions without needing user intervention.
+Then the value of this parameter during printing can be interpolated based on current printing conditions without needing user intervention.

 The assisted calibration procedure would go a long way to help optimize the printer results for someone with less experience by presenting the user with pictures to help them choose what